Roger Vinson

-Clyde Roger Vinson (born February 19, 1940) is a senior United States district judge of the United States District Court for the Northern District of Florida.
+Clyde Roger Vinson (February 19, 1940 – April 1, 2023) was a United States district judge of the United States District Court for the Northern District of Florida.
 Until May 3, 2013, he was also a member of the United States Foreign Intelligence Surveillance Court.

 Education and career

-Born in Cadiz, Kentucky, Vinson attended the United States Naval Academy and graduated in 1962 with a Bachelor of Science degree in engineering.
+Born in Cadiz, Kentucky, Vinson attended the United States Naval Academy and graduated in 1962 with a Bachelor of Science in engineering.
 He served at Naval Air Station Pensacola as a naval aviator from 1962 to 1968, attaining the rank of lieutenant.
 After his service, he attended Vanderbilt University Law School and received his Juris Doctor in 1971.
 Returning to Pensacola, Florida, Vinson joined the law firm of Beggs & Lane, where he practiced general civil law from 1971 to 1983.

 Federal judicial service

 Vinson was nominated by President Ronald Reagan on September 9, 1983, to a seat on the United States District Court for the Northern District of Florida vacated by Judge Lynn Carlton Higby.
 He was confirmed by the United States Senate on October 4, 1983, and received his commission on October 5, 1983.
-He served as Chief Judge from 1997 to 2004.
+He served as chief judge from 1997 to 2004.
 He assumed senior status on March 31, 2005.

-Vinson was appointed to serve a seven-year term on the Foreign Intelligence Surveillance Court, effective May 4, 2006.
+Vinson was appointed to serve a seven-year term on the United States Foreign Intelligence Surveillance Court, effective May 4, 2006.
 As a member of the FISA court, Vinson issued a top secret court order on April 25, 2013, requiring Verizon's Business Network Services to provide metadata on all calls in its system to the National Security Agency "on an ongoing daily basis".